microsoft/Dynamics-365-Fraud-Protection-Samples/README.md

 # Microsoft Dynamics 365 Fraud Protection - Sample merchant application
 The Microsoft Dynamics 365 Fraud Protection sample merchant application demonstrates how to call the [Dynamics 365 Fraud Protection APIs](https://apidocs.microsoft.com/services/dynamics365fraudprotection) in the context of an online merchant who sells clothing and other goods.
-This sample may be useful if you are in the process of integrating with the Dynamics 365 Fraud Protection APIs, or if you want to see how new API endpoints/features are integrated when there are new API versions.
+This sample may be useful if you are integrating with the Dynamics 365 Fraud Protection APIs, or if you want to see how to integrate new API endpoints/features when there are new API versions.

 It demonstrates two primary operations using the Dynamics 365 Fraud Protection APIs:
 - Setting up the user and their associated information in the Dynamics 365 Fraud Protection system (for example, basic info, payment methods, addresses, and so on).